2025-05-04

 • Closing Day-of-Week Song (p.
 38 or 42 -- 1-2 mins)

-The Eve practice consists only of:
+The Eve practice (30 mins) includes:

 • Opening Day-of-Week Song (p.
 38 or 42 -- 1-2 mins)